Klutix/Object-Expose/README.md

 ## Overview

-This project provides a Groovy utility for exposing objects into JSON format.
+This project provides a Groovy/Java utility for exposing objects into JSON format.
 It includes a static class method that can be used to serialize Groovy objects, handling recursive references and providing detailed class information.

 ## Exposing Object Contents